 Crown Land is owned and managed by the NSW Government and has been reserved or dedicated for a public purpose, such as Public Recreation or Environmental Protection, under the Crown Land Management Act 2016.
 Council can be appointed as Crown Land manager on behalf of the NSW Government to manage the land under the Local Government Act 1993.
 The land must be managed consistent with the gazetted reserve purpose/s and in accordance with a plan of management approved by both Council and the Minister (as landowner).

-Crown Land 2031: State Strategic Plan for Crown Land can be accessed at Crown Land 2031: State Strategic Plan for Crown Land
+Crown Land 2031: State Strategic Plan for Crown Land can be accessed at here.

 A Plan of Management is a strategic document that guides the use and management of Community and Crown Land (public land) under Council ownership or management.
 It is based on core objectives and community values and addresses key management issues to ensure a consistent and transparent approach to decision-making.
-The Local Government Act 1993 requires that a plan of management identifies:
+To comply with the requirements of the Local Government Act 1993, the plan of management must identify:

 The commencement of the Crown Land Management Act 2016 on 1 July 2018 now enables Council to manage Crown Land under the Local Government Act 1993.
-It requires that Council prepare a new plan of management for the 66 Crown reserves now formally under City of Parramatta management.
+It requires Council to prepare a new plan of management and assign community land categories (Park, Sportsground, Natural Area, General Community Use) for the 66 Crown reserves now formally under our management.

 Whilst the Local Government Act 1993 previously required Council to prepare plans of management for all Community Land, they were generally not required for Crown Land prior to the commencement of the Crown Land Management Act 2016.
 Crown Land was included in existing plans of management to enable the holistic management of all parks and reserves; however, Council had limited management authority.
 A new plan of management is required to comply with the Crown Land Management Act 2016 and to empower Council to manage Crown Land as Community Land under the Local Government Act 1993, such as authorisation to grant leases and licences.